 - Leaky gut

-With SIBO, you’ve already got too much bacteria so probiotics can cause a bigger problem.
-So if your dog’s symptoms get worse with probiotics, SIBO could be the reason.
+With SIBO, there's already too much bacteria in the small intestine, so probiotics can cause the overgrowth to get worse.
+If your dog’s symptoms get worse with probiotics, SIBO could be the reason.

 Choose The Right Probiotics After Antibiotics